-As part of our efforts to achieve the GHG emission reduction targets set as our goal for fiscal 2030, starting from fiscal 2023, Scope 3 Category 1 emissions are calculated not only for raw materials and parts used in existing products but also for emissions derived from contract manufacturing products purchased by the Company, packaging materials, services purchased and products purchased for the purpose of sales.
+\ As part of our efforts to achieve the GHG emission reduction targets set as our goal for fiscal 2030, starting from fiscal 2023, Scope 3 Category 1 emissions are calculated not only for raw materials and parts used in existing products but also for emissions derived from contract manufacturing products purchased by the Company, packaging materials, services purchased and products purchased for the purpose of sales.
 As a result, emissions increased from the previous fiscal year.
-We are also contributing to the reduction of GHG emissions in society through the provision of our products and services.
+We are also contributing to the reduction of GHG emissions increased from the previous fiscal year.
+We are also contributing to the reduction of GHG emissions increased for the purpose.